BioAgent Bench: An AI Agent Evaluation Suite for Bioinformatics: Conclusion

 \section{Conclusion}

 BioAgent Bench provides an end-to-end benchmark and an evaluation suite for bioinformatics agents, capturing realistic workflows that require tool orchestration, artifact production, and structured outputs.
-Frontier agents complete canonical pipelines with high success rates without heavy scaffolding, but robustness tests show that it comes with brittle step-level behavior such as shallow file selection heuristics, weak input validation, and sensitivity to distraction.
-By making these failure modes measurable, BioAgent Bench shifts evaluation from “can it finish?” to “can it finish reliably, for the right reasons?”
+Frontier agents complete canonical pipelines with high success rates without heavy scaffolding, but these gains coexist with brittle step-level behavior such as shallow file selection heuristics, weak input validation, and sensitivity to distraction.
+By making these failure modes measurable, BioAgent Bench shifts evaluation from \textit{Can it produce correct outputs?} to \textit{Can it produce correct outputs reliably, for the right reasons, while making correct decisions throughout the pipeline?}

-Next, we will expand task and dataset diversity (including larger and messier inputs), add tasks that require sourcing and justifying external references, and strengthen robustness evaluation with richer perturbations and automated scoring that integrates robustness into the primary metrics.
+To further strengthen BioAgent Bench, in future work, we aim to expand task and dataset diversity (including larger and messier inputs), add tasks that require sourcing and justifying external references, and strengthen robustness evaluation with richer perturbations and automated scoring.
+More concretely, we aim to integrate robustness into the primary metrics.
+We expect BioAgent Bench to accelerate the development of powerful locally deployable agents, capable of reducing the manual overhead in designing bioinformatics workflows under strict privacy constraints.